 Winter in the garden at Croft Castle

-Croft’s gardener in charge, Jonathan Kellett, is busy all year round with his dedicated team of staff and volunteers and winter is no exception.
+Croft’s head gardener, Jonathan Kellett, is busy all year round with his dedicated team of staff and volunteers and winter is no exception.
 Read on for some handy tips and ideas for caring for your garden during the frosty winter months.

 People often remark that it must be a quiet time in the garden with not an awful lot to do at this time of year.
 In reality it is a really busy time for us.